Table of Contents

 - Ephesians 4:17–18.
 We learn in these verses that because of the innate hardness of our hearts, our minds become futile.
 We are unable to produce anything worthy, anything good, anything fruitful.
 Because of this, it is crucial to know that changing our minds cannot be done on our own accord, like everything else in our lives.
 It can only be done by the enabling of the Holy Spirit.

-Shifting our beliefs to the truth of God’s word is the first step to be able to change the things we can.
+Shifting our beliefs to the truth of God’s word is the first step to being able to change the things we can.

-Am I the only one who’s had failed New Year’s resolutions?
-Committing to changes and self-improvements we want to do seem easy during the first few months (or weeks!) of the year, but as the hype subsides the motivation also does.
-Whether in committing to a healthier lifestyle or in having a consistent Bible study time daily, we all need to have 3 things: Desire, Dedication, and Distress Calls.
+Am I the only one who’s failed New Year’s resolutions?
+Committing to changes and self-improvement we want to do seem easy during the first few months (or weeks!) of the year, but as the hype subsides the motivation also does.
+Whether committing to a healthier lifestyle or in having consistent Bible study time daily, we all need to have 3 things: Desire, Dedication, and Distress Calls.

 - Desire.
 Desire is a powerful tool that can gear towards God or away from God.
 Since the desires of our flesh are inclined towards the latter, it is important to be in step with the Holy Spirit (Galatians 5:16).
 Having the desire to change our actions, our responses, our routines, and our decision-making process helps us align our thoughts and plan our steps as we abide by the Spirit.

 - Dedication.
 Not all days will be easy.
 There will be days when reverting to our old habits is more convenient.
 There will be times when living according to the standards of the world is easier and more comfortable.
 That is why we need dedication and commitment to follow through with what we have started.
 The Bible says that when we commit our work to the Lord, He will establish our plans (Proverbs 16:3).